Cellularity of KLR and weighted KLRW algebras via crystals: Sandwich cellular bases

 If an $i$-string is in an admissible parking position for a $j$-string, then the $i$-string is \emph{blocked} by the $j$-string.
 More generally, a $i$-string is blocked by a $j$-string if its solid or ghost string is blocked by the $j$-string.
 We extend being blocked transitively, so that if an $i_{k+1}$-string is blocked by an $i_{k}$-string, for $1\leq k<m$, then the $i_{m}$-string is blocked by the $i_{1}$-string. \end{Definition}

 Note that if an $i$-string is in an admissible parking position for $j$-string, then the $i$-string is blocked by the $j$-string.
 In particular, an honest Reidemeister II relation cannot be applied to pull the $i$-string past the $j$-string.
+Importantly, if the $j$-string is in position $x_k$, then the admissible parking position is not necessarily at $x_k-\varepsilon$ because, for example, the associated ghost and solid strings might be blocked and so prevent the $i$-string from reaching this position.

 \begin{Example} An $i$-string being blocked by a $j$-string is not the same as the $i$-string being close to the $j$-string.
 For example, if $\Gamma$ is a quiver of type $\typed[e]$, then the both the ghost $(e-1)$ and $e$-strings are blocked by the solid $(e-2)$-string in the diagram: